Gum and Tooth Abscess Dental Treatment

 Tooth Extraction

-When the tooth is severely damaged or cannot be saved, the dentist may recommend extracting the tooth to prevent the spread of infection to nearby teeth and tissues.
+When a tooth is severely damaged or cannot be saved, the dentist may recommend extracting it to prevent the spread of infection to nearby teeth and tissues.

 After extraction, suitable tooth replacement options can be discussed.